Year 0 - Foundation Year

 Social Psychology of People and Groups (optional)

 With a focus on group dynamics, this module will allow you to develop a knowledge and understanding of social psychology, and of how the discipline relates to the other social sciences.

 Sociology of Education (optional)

 This module explores sociological insights into educational policy and practice in the UK, and how this relates to social stratification, social status and meritocracy.
 If you are considering teaching as a possible career choice, then this module will be of particular interest.

 Building on the core year one Sociological Imagination modules, you will explore continuity, change and diversity in intimate relationships, and current transitions in families.
 This module should be particularly relevant if you are considering entering social work or teaching as a career.

 This module aims to explore the ways in which different societies have attempted to tackle social problems and inequalities at different points in history, and to analyse to the impact of policy developments within national and cross-national contexts.
 You will engage with core theoretical approaches and more recent policy trends and intellectual developments to understand the evolution of welfare systems within distinct national contexts; the cross-national diffusion of welfare models and policy developments; and the ways in which welfare systems have changed over time to meet the demands of a globalised world.

-This module aims to consolidate and deepen your sociological knowledge and understanding through autonomous work.
-Supported by a supervisor you will define, design and execute an indepth study on a topic of your choice.
+This module aims to consolidate and deepen your knowledge and understanding of social policy through autonomous work.
+Supported by a supervisor you will define, design and execute an in-depth study on a topic of your choice.
 The 40 credit version may also involve original empirical research.
-(Both variants of this module are in principle also available to combined honours students, but certain prerequisites apply.)